Mjz86/C_colon/mcc.md

  the in-val ( no specifier) does a copy or a drop/relocation  on most occasions .

- these are ideal for register usage ,  but they introduce more copying and occasionally the need for reference counting if dynamic  referencing is necessary,

-although this is fast enough so its good enough,  if not , c colon can be used to optimize  it more.
+ these are ideal for register usage ,  but they introduce more copying and occasionally the need for reference counting if dynamic  referencing is necessary, also because of the strict exception safety  that grantees invariants,  we can optimize on those invariants. although this is fast enough so its good enough,  if not , c colon can be used to optimize  it more.